aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/odsofieldmappingtype/_index.md

 ---
 title: OdsoFieldMappingType
+linktitle: OdsoFieldMappingType
 second_title: Aspose.Words for Java API Reference
-description: Specifies the possible types used to indicate if a given mail merge field has been mapped to a column in the given external data source.
+description: Specifies the possible types used to indicate if a given mail merge field has been mapped to a column in the given external data source in Java.
 type: docs
-weight: 419
+weight: 421
 url: /java/com.aspose.words/odsofieldmappingtype/
 ---